 The good news is that you can never give khmer too much memory! k-mer counting and set membership simply gets more and more accurate as you feed it more memory.
 (Although there may be performance hits from memory I/O, e.g. see the NUMA architecture.)
-The other good news is that khmer can measure the false positive rate (FPR) and detect dangerously low memory conditions.
-For partitioning, we actually know what a too-high FPR is - our k-mer percolation paper lays out the math.
-For digital normalization, we assume that a FPR of 20% is bad.
+The other good news is that khmer can measure the false positive rate and detect dangerously low memory conditions.
+For partitioning, we actually know what a too-high false positive rate is - our k-mer percolation paper lays out the math.
+For digital normalization, we assume that a false positive rate of 10% is bad.
 In both cases the data-loading scripts will exit with an error-code.